majick/entry/README.md

 | Rentry uses [Python-Markdown](https://github.com/Python-Markdown/markdown) for Markdown rendering, and renders on the server | Entry uses [Marked](https://marked.js.org/) (with some changes after) and renders an initial render on the server, and then finishes on the client.
 Entry only renders fully on client for editing previews |

 Entry supports extra features that Rentry does not support.
 They are detailed below.

+An instance with all features enable is hosted at [sentrytwo.com](https://sentrytwo.com), and an (almost) 1:1 compatible version (with most extra features disabled) is hosted at [snty.hkau.org](https://snty.hkau.org)!

 ## Features